jhonix22/todo-partial/README.md

 This repo houses the beginning of a simple CRUD application, using tools like `composer` and `phpunit` + two interfaces `InterfaceTodo` and `InterfaceTodoList`.

 The goal is to create a simple TODO CRUD application and extend the current codebase.
-You should make use of any (and all) modern development practices.
+You should make use of any (and all) modern development practices, as well as following [PSR-2](https://www.php-fig.org/psr/psr-2/) and [PSR-4](https://www.php-fig.org/psr/psr-4/).
+You should use PDO and an sqlite file for the database.

+The application will not be judged on its user interface.
+You will be judged on the quality of your server-side code.
+This includes:

+1. The code functions correctly
+1. The code is easy to read
+1. The code is well documented
+1. The code is unit tested
+1. The code contains no security issues (the inputs are santized and the outputs are escaped)
+1. The code uses modern OOP

 ## Getting started